-Type of Scheme: UCITS scheme PRN: 788709 Investment Objective & Policy: The investment objective of the VT SG UK Defined Return Assets Fund is to generate capital growth over the long term.
-The Fund will seek to achieve its objective primarily via exposure (indirectly by way of a swap) to a portfolio of defined return investments, namely twelve rolling up to six year autocalls (each of which will have a potential maturity date on a different calendar month each year) which are designed to provide a defined return if the FTSE 100 is at, or above, a predefined level on a specified date.
+Type of Scheme: UCITS scheme PRN: 788709 Investment Objective & The investment objective of the VT SG UK Defined Return Assets Fund is to generate capital growth over the long term.
+Policy: The Fund will seek to achieve its objective primarily via exposure (indirectly by way of a swap) to a portfolio of defined return investments, namely twelve rolling up to six year autocalls (each of which will have a potential maturity date on a different calendar month each year) which are designed to provide a defined return if the FTSE 100 is at, or above, a predefined level on a specified date.
 Capital is at risk and there is no guarantee that a positive return will be achieved over a 12 month, or any, period.
 The Fund may also invest in transferable securities, bonds, money market instruments, deposits, cash and near cash.
 Benchmark The Fund does not have a specific benchmark.
 However, the performance of the Fund can be assessed by considering whether the objective is achieved (i.e. whether there has been capital growth over the long term (5+ years)).
 Derivatives: Derivatives will be used for the purposes of meeting the Fund's investment objectives and may be used for efficient portfolio management purposes.
 Accounting date: 31 July (final) 31 January (interim) Income allocation dates: 30 September (final) 31 March (interim) Shares Classes: Class A (Net Accumulation)

 Initial charge: Nil

 Redemption Charge: Nil

 Switching Charge: Nil

-Annual Managament £30,000 per annum plus:
+Annual £30,000 per annum1 plus:

-Management Charge: Class A 0.3 75% (per annum)
+Management Charge: Class A 0.375% (per annum)

 the above percentage being a percentage of the Net Asset Value of the Fund attributable to the relevant Class (plus VAT if applicable).

-Charges taken from: Capital
+Charges taken from: Capital 2

-Investment minima:
+Investment minima: 3

 Lump sum subscription Class A: £5,000

 Top-up Class A: £1,000

 Holding Class A: £5,000

 Redemption N/A (provided minimum holding is maintained)

 Switching N/A (provided minimum holding is maintained)

 Initial price of Shares: £1

-Past Performance: As the Fund launched in 2017, no prior to this date. b historical performance data is available
+Past Performance: Past performance information is set out in Appendix V.

-Investment Restrictions VT SG UK Defined Return Assets its value in other collective investr Fund may not invest more than 10% of nent schemes.
+Investment Restrictions VT SG UK Defined Return Assets Fund may not invest more than 10% of its value in other collective investment schemes.

-&lt;sup>1 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 August each year (from 1 August 2018).
-In the event of negative inflation, the fixed element of the fee will Note: Deducting charges from capital may erode or constrain capital growth.
-The ACD may waive the minimum levels (and initial charge and redemption charge) at its discretion.
+1 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 August each year (from 1 August 2024).
+In the event of negative inflation, the fixed element of the fee will 2 Note: Deducting charges from capital may erode or constrain capital growth.
+3 The ACD may waive the minimum levels (and initial charge and redemption charge) at its discretion.